jpgannon/jpgannon.github.io/discharge_app.md

 Click the checkbox to add the water temperature record to the plots

 #### Baseflow dynamics
-You can show baseflow, calculated using the EcoHydRology package in the plots.
-You can also change the filter parameter for the baseflow function.
+You can show baseflow, calculated using the [EcoHydRology package](https://cran.r-project.org/web/packages/EcoHydRology/index.html) in the plots.
+You can also change the filter parameter for the baseflow filter function.

 #### Flow Duration/Non-exceedance curves
 There is a probability of non-exceedance curve for the total flow and calculated baseflow.
 A second line appears if you zoom in to a specfic time-frame, which shows the curve for just that time frame.
 This can help illustrate that these curves show.

-#### Note: P
+#### Note:
-lots can be copied via right click for pasting into documents.
+Plots can be copied via right click for pasting into documents.

 ### Contact